-Properties held in the name of a corporation or other entities do not, at present, pay a property tax per se; however, a 1% tax is levied on company assets, including real estate.
+Properties held in the name of a corporation or other entity are not, at present, subject to a property tax per se; however, a 1% tax is levied on company assets, including real estate.

-There are also different tax treatments with regard to leasing to individuals or to corporate entities: leases to entities are subject to value-added tax and leases by individual landlords are subject to a 10% withholding tax that is credited toward the landlord's annual income tax.
+There are also different tax treatments with regard to leasing to individuals or to corporate entities.
+Leases to entities are subject to value-added tax and leases by individual landlords are subject to a 10% withholding tax that is credited towards the landlord's annual income tax.